-The game follows rules that prevent too dangerous behaviours while keeping things exciting.
+The game follows rules that discourage dangerous actions, such as blocking to another player’s back or use of elbows, while allowing the game to remain exciting.
 Breaking the rules usually results in earning a one-minute trip to the penalty box, during which the team skates short and is at a tactical disadvantage.

 The team with the most points at the end of the game wins!